RJPearson94/terraform-provider-twilio/docs/index.md

 #### Account SID & Auth Token

-Static credentials can be provided by adding an `account_sid` and `auth_token` in-line in the Twilio provider block:
+Static credentials can be provided by setting the `account_sid` and `auth_token` attributes in the Twilio provider block:

 Usage: